balachandranrs/NW-IOTBDATA/README.md

 Organized by Pondicherry Engineering College (India)

-This repository contains the following -
+This repository contains the following cases -

 1) Framingham Case Study